Generalization Bounds of Nonconvex-(Strongly)-Concave Stochastic Minimax Optimization: Introduction

-To overcome these difficulties, we aim to derive generalization bounds via establishing the \emph{uniform convergence} between the empirical minimax and the population minimax problem, i.e., $\EE \sup_{x\in\mathcal{X}}\autonorm{\nabla\Phi(x)-\nabla\Phi_S(x)}$.
-Note that uniform convergence is invariant to the choice of algorithms and provides an upper bound on the generalization error for any $\mathcal{A}_x(S)\in\mathcal{X}$, thus the derived generalization bound is \emph{algorithm-agnostic}.
-Although uniform convergence has been extensively studied in the literature of stochastic optimization~\citep{kleywegt2002sample,mei2018landscape,davis2022graphical}, a key difference in uniform convergence for minimax optimization is that the primal function cannot be written as the average over $n$ i.i.d. random functions and one needs to additionally characterize the differences between $\argmax_{y\in\mathcal{Y}}F_S(x,y)$ and $\argmax_{y\in\mathcal{Y}}F(x,y)$.
-Thus techniques in uniform convergence for classical stochastic optimization are not directly applicable.
+Although uniform convergence has been extensively studied in stochastic optimization~\citep{kleywegt2002sample,mei2018landscape,davis2022graphical}, a key difference for stochastic minimax optimization is that the primal function is the average over $n$ i.i.d. random functions.
+Thus existing techniques in uniform convergence for classical stochastic optimization are not directly applicable here.
+One needs to additionally characterize the differences between maximizers

-We are interested in both the \emph{sample complexity} and \emph{gradient complexity} for achieving stationarity convergence of the population minimax problem \eqref{eq:main_problem}.
-Here the sample complexity refers to the number of samples $\{\xi_i\}_i$, and the gradient complexity refers to the number of gradient evaluations of $f$.
-Combining the derived generalization error with optimization error from existing algorithms in finite-sum nonconvex minimax optimization, e.g., \cite{luo2020stochastic,yang2020catalyst,zhang2021complexity}, one automatically obtains the sample and gradient complexities bounds of these algorithms for solving the population minimax problem.
+Note that uniform convergence is invariant to the choice of algorithms and provides an upper bound on the generalization error for any $\mathcal{A}_x(S)\in\mathcal{X}$.
+Thus the derived generalization bound is \emph{algorithm-agnostic} that applies to any algorithms.
+Since it is the worst case over all $x\in\mathcal{X}$, the derived bounds generally involve the dimension of $x$.

+We further investigate generalization bounds via stability arguments.
+This approach analyzes the stability of specific algorithms and builds a connection between stability and generalization.
+It has been extensively studied in stochastic minimization \citep{bousquet2002stability,shalev2010learnability, hardt2016train,klochkov2021stability} and minimax problems recently~\citep{farnia2021train,lei2021stability,boob2021optimal,yang2022differentially}.
+Most of these work focuses on the measurement of the function-value gap.
+Under such measurement, generalization follows directly from stability.
+However, for the measurement of stationarity for nonconvex problems, building up a link between stability and generalization becomes significantly more challenging.
+Compared to uniform convergence, the stability-based generalization bound is generally independent of the dimension $d$.
+As it requires a case-by-case analysis of stability for different algorithms, it is \textit{algorithm-dependent}.
+We particularly study the generalization of the widely used \emph{stochastic gradient descent ascent (SGDA)}~\citep{farnia2021train} and a class of algorithms that extends SGDA called \emph{sampling-determined algorithms} (see Definition \ref{defn:sampling-determined_alg})~\citep{lei2022stability}.